Josephvs96/BluePeak-Budget-Backend/README.md

   - error field if there is an error in the request
   - message field with the a success message

-- /outcomes/:id (The id of the outcome)
+- /expenses/:id (The id of the expense)

-  - GET : Returns a specific outcome document.
+  - GET : Returns a specific expense document.
     Returns an error if
     - The provided id not a valid id.
-    - If there is no outcome with the proivded if id in the database.
+    - If there is no expense with the provided if id in the database.
-  - PATCH : Updates a specific outcome document.
+  - PATCH : Updates a specific expense document.

     _make sure to include the following json object in request body:_

     ```javascript
     {
      "amount": UPDATED_AMOUNT_IN_NUMBERS,
-     "description":"UPDATED_DESCRIPTION_ABOUT_THE_OUTCOME"
+     "description":"UPDATED_DESCRIPTION_ABOUT_THE_EXPENSE"
     }
     ```